Nikon D3S vs D7100

-The Nikon D3S and the Nikon D7100 are two digital cameras that were revealed to the public, respectively, in October 2009 and February 2013.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D3S) and an APS-C sensor.
-The D3S has a resolution of 12.1 megapixel, whereas the D7100 provides 24 MP.
+The Nikon D3S and the Nikon D7100 are two digital cameras that were announced, respectively, in October 2009 and February 2013.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D3S) and an APS-C (D7100) sensor.
+The D3S has a resolution of 12.1 megapixels, whereas the D7100 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is considerably smaller (42 percent) than the Nikon D3S.
 Moreover, the D7100 is substantially lighter (38 percent) than the D3S.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D3S) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D7100).
 You can compare the optics available in the Nikon Lens Catalog.

 Concerning battery life, the D3S gets 4200 shots out of its EN-EL4a battery, while the D7100 can take 950 images on a single charge of its EN-EL15 power pack.
 As can be seen in the images above, the D3S has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 In order to provide similar functionality for the D7100, Nikon provides the MB-D15 vertical grip as an optional accessory (see here on ebay).